JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 1. Review and accept the TeamCity Cloud Terms of Service.
 2. Click **Create free account** to create a TeamCity Cloud account, or click **I already have an account** to connect an existing account.

+    > TeamCity Cloud is hosted by JetBrains and provides a free starting tier.
+    > The free tier includes a monthly allowance of build minutes and storage,
+    > which is enough to get started and test this pipeline at no cost.
+    > You can upgrade your plan at any time as your CI/CD needs grow.
+    >
+    {style="note"}

 3. In the browser, click **Authorize JetBrains** to authorize the integration.

 TeamCity creates or connects to the workspace and prepares the build environment.